Boil orders and advisories in the ArkLaTex

 Be sure to bookmark this page and check back for updates.

+- The Louisiana Office of Public Health has rescinded the boil advisory for customers of Bistineau Water System.

+- Four Forks Water System has lifted the boil advisory for its customers in the Keithville area.

-Village Water System has issued a boil advisory for some of its customers in the Haughton area of Bossier Parish.
-Impacted are customers along Baker, Stewart and Virginia roads, Chandler Road from 225 east to Louisiana Highway 614, and Louisiana Highway 614 from 1205 south to Baker Road.
-The water had to be turned off to allow for repairs to the main pipeline that feeds this area.
+Village Water Systems Inc. has issued a boil advisory for some of its customers in the Princeton area of Bossier Parish.
+Impacted are customers on Amanda, Cannon, David and Lindsey roads as well as those from 1402 Wafer Road through 1851 Wafer Road.
+The advisory is in effect until further notice because the water was turned off so workers could fix a leak on the main pipeline that feeds the impacted area.

+Palmetto Waterworks Inc., located near Lake Bistineau State Park south of Doyline, has issued a boil advisory.

+The boil water notice issued May 9 for Waskom Rural Water Supply has been lifted.
+Tests came back negative for any harmful bacteria, the water system reports.

 It is recommended that all consumers disinfect their water before consuming it (including fountain drinks), making ice, brushing teeth or using it for food preparation or rinsing of foods by the following means: